The colors of the future: Why green is conquering the beer tents

 The search for the Holy Grail: Where can you find the perfect dirndl?

 Suddenly the shock: On a popular shopping platform you order a dirndl sale green – and instead receive an indefinable olive brown.
 The digital world plays with our color dreams!
-Therefore: only trust providers with real 360° images and color sample shipping.
+Therefore: only trust providers with real 360° images and color sample delivery.
 Some shops even send free fabric samples – a true treat for the senses, because nothing replaces the feeling of touching the silk of a dirndl dark green actually touch.

 Our test shows: You will find the best quality at family businesses in Upper Bavaria and Tyrol.
 Especially recommended: the traditional loom in Bad Tölz, which is suitable for every dirndl mint green Still guaranteed handmade.
 The price?
 A bit higher, but this garment will be your faithful companion for many Oktoberfests.